-All medications are collected and delivered to the medical staff.
-The staff logs in the medication by camper name and session.
-Medications are put into a labeled container for each camper by session.
-The medications are stored in the infirmary.
-The medications are distributed to campers after breakfast and dinner.
-Any unused medication will be returned when camper session ends, with the exception of as needed OTC medications as described above.
+All medications are collected and delivered to the medical staff, who logs in the medication by camper name and session.
+Medications are then put into a labeled container for each camper by session and distributed to campers at breakfast and dinner only.
+Any unused medication will be returned when the camper’s session ends, with the exception of as-needed OTC medications as described above.

 How is the medication given to my child?

 Medications are given with breakfast and dinner.
-Prior to the end of each meal, an announcement is made for “Pill Call”.
-Campers taking medication are called to line up and our medical staff distributes the medications to each camper.
+Prior to the end of each meal, an announcement is made for “Pill Call.”
+Campers taking medication line up and our medical staff distributes the medications to each camper.
 A detailed log of campers and medications is initialed by the medical staff as the medication is given.

 What if my child doesn’t come to Pill Call?